LogCreative/manim-subtitler/README.md

 ## Customization

-The customization work will be implemented by a HTML file.
+The customization work will be implemented by an HTML file.
 In this stage, you could try to change to different animation in `render.py`.
 Read [manim documentation](https://docs.manim.org.cn/animation/index.html) for details.

 About the subtitle `.srt` file.
 In the current stage, the overlapping of text blocks is not allowed.
 You can output the subtitle file from Premiere 2021 directly in order to match your video.